STILL

 In 2025, Adstockistan raised over £6,500 to support our life-changing work.

 For many years, Afghanaid has been proud to be part of the London Marathon, with our incredible runners going above and beyond to support Afghan families.
-In 2025, 16 runners took on the challenge for Team Afghanaid, raising an inspiring £[X] to help fund our life-changing work.
+In 2025, our team of 15 runners took on the challenge for Team Afghanaid, raising an inspiring £24,000 to help fund our life-changing work.
 Their dedication highlighted the power of people coming together to create lasting change.

-On Sunday 26th April 2026, Zarrin Begum will take on the London Marathon as part of Team Afghanaid, running for hope, for community, and for the future of Afghanistan.
+This year, Zarrin Begum took on the London Marathon as part of Team Afghanaid 2026, running for hope, for community, and for the future of Afghanistan.
 For Zarrin, the marathon is deeply personal.

-I would like to run the London Marathon to help amplify the voices of vulnerable Afghan communities and support Afghanaid's life-changing work in rebuilding lives and restoring hope.
-As someone from an Afghan background, this marathon is personal to me.
+I wanted to run the London Marathon to help amplify the voices of vulnerable Afghan communities and support Afghanaid's life-changing work in rebuilding lives and restoring hope.
+As someone from an Afghan background, this marathon was personal to me.

 Zarrin Begum